-National Nanny Recognition Week is September 21-25, 2020.
+National Nanny Recognition Week is always the third week in September.
 There are many ways that you can honor your nanny during this special week, but here are some things you can do all year long to show your nanny that you appreciate them.

 Pay Your Nanny Fairly

 According to Sittercity data, the national average hourly rate of nannies in 2022 is $20.00 per hour.
 However, that amount can be different based on where you live and many other factors.
 Those can include but aren’t limited to: number of children, certifications/training, and additional responsibilities like tutoring or in-home learning.
 Know what the going rate in your area is, but also consider what the cost of living is and remember that watching your kids is how your nanny earns their living.

 Taking the time to ensure that everyone is on the same page about the details of the job by outlining them in an agreement shows your nanny a lot of respect.
 By having a nanny agreement, you’re recognizing what is and what isn’t your nanny’s job and gives everyone a reference point for when job responsibilities get blurry.

 Many adults wouldn’t consider taking a full-time job if it didn’t include health care benefits.
 Use a helpful resource like GTM Payroll Services to pay your nanny legally and provide them with health and retirement benefits.
 Additionally, hiring your nanny as an official employee gives them the benefit of having a verifiable income and legal employment history (needed for loans, credit, social security, medicare), receiving unemployment benefits, and being eligible for a healthcare subsidy.

 Respect Their Time